 Passing tests such as CELP-Bras and CAPLE will show your ability as a Portuguese learner.
 You will also know where you stand and how much knowledge you have already achieved.

-Do you want to study, work, or settle in Portugal, Brazil, or any Portuguese-speaking nation?
+Do you want to study, work, or settle in Portugal, Brazil, or Portuguese-speaking nations?

 If so, an official Portuguese certificate can add significant value to your application and profile.